This article is a guide on how alerts work in reviews.

 - Note for Student - If the note for student has changed since the last time this item was reviewed, this will be flagged up

-- Latest Edition - If the item is a book, and the edition that is in use is not the latest one, then it will be flagged up.
-(This alert remains in a review until the item is updated, so it will be repeated on future reviews even if you have chosen not to update)
+- Latest Edition - If the item is a book, and the edition on the list is the latest one, then it will be flagged up.
+This alert remains in a review until the item is updated, so it will be repeated on future reviews even if you have chosen not to update.

 - In addition, if any of the review item alerts have been flagged up, the value will be in pink (on the right hand side) - further highlighting there is a change.